 This year’s local body elections are going to be a block buster.
-But there’s one thing worse than not voting.
-That’s voting blind.
+But there’s one thing worse than not voting, and that’s an uninformed vote.
 Fear not – the Traffic Jam’s got your back.

 If you could bet on such things, and if I was a betting man, I’d wager transport will dominate the debate on who should lead Wellington and its region into the third decade of the 21st century.

 But it’s an issue which is bigger than any one suburb or residential meeting.

 From the “Bustastrophe” to the railway yards, from cycleways to the Basin Reserve to the Mt Victoria Tunnel(s), people want to know who will move their city in the right direction.

 Which is why The Traffic Jam, that little podcast dedicated to smart discussion on getting from A to B in the Capital C, is giving you two chances to ensure your precious votes go to the right candidates.